 had protection.
 So Zissis did the only thing he could do.
 He told each of his guests that they should ignore the hustlers with their promises of drinks and ladies.
 Slowly the hustlers realized that their methods were no longer fruitful and they gave up bothering the tourists.
 The bars began to close and after the last one left, the bordellos began to close too.
 Now they are gone (for those looking for them check the area between Omonia and the train station).
 Really it was the determination of Mr Zissis that

 began the cleaning up of Athinas Street and he still runs the Hotel Attalos which is considered one of the best economy hotels in Athens.
-For more see www.athensguide.com/hotels.html
+For more see the Hotel Attalos website.

 came, removed their

-Years we happened to be in the Taverna Psiri while they were having their end of the year party and it was the wildest affair I have ever been to.
+Years we happened to be in the Taverna Psiri while they were having their end of the year party and it was the wildest taverna night I have ever been to.
 The plates and debris on the floor was ankle-deep and everyone danced, many on the tables.
-For more on this evening see www.athensguide.com/christmas/mytrip.html under the section 'Breaking Plates'.
-So the Athens municipal police may not chase crooks but they sure know
+For more on this evening see my Athens at Christmas page under the section 'Breaking Plates'.
+So the Athens municipal police may not chase crooks but they sure

 Vissis and Vlahava Streets are shops that sell doorknobs.
 Not just doorknobs, anything that has to do with doors that is not a door.
 Knobs, handles, screws, latches, locks, everything.
+It is also an area known for its hat shops in case you forgot yours or you feel too conspicuous wearing your baseball cap and want a more sophisticated look.
 By the way the easiest route into the neighborhood of Psiri

 is from the street next to the Hotel Attalos.
 When the street ends turn right and you are there.

-Continuing on we pass the Hotel Cecil which is a great place to stay when the Attalos is full.
+Continuing on we pass the Hotel Cecil which is a good place to stay when the Attalos is full.
 Across the street is a fast-food cafe that has tiropitas, soft-drinks and coffee.
-There is also a pretty good
+There is also a

 electronics shop.
 The large building on the west side of the street is OTE, the Greek National Telephone Company where you have to go if you want DSL in your house or want to open an Otenet account.
 Otherwise unless you are there to dispute a phone bill it is one of those bureaucratic places you want to avoid where you wait in line for an hour for someone to tell you that you are in the wrong place and you have to go to an office up 6 flights of stairs and you wait on line there only to have him tell you that